-Included in other assets is a minority investment in a partnership of \$351,450 at December 31, 2021 and 2020, and a minority investment in a limited liability company of \$280,800 at December 31, 2021 and 2020.
+Included in other assets is a minority investment in a partnership of \$351,450 at December 31, 2022 and 2021 and a minority investment in a limited liability company of \$280,800 at December 31, 2022 and 2021.
 The partnership and limited liability company investments are reported at estimated fair value using the practical expedient, which is calculated at cost less impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or similar investment of the same issuer.
-At December 31, 2021 and 2020, there were no impairments or observable price changes.
+At December 31, 2022 and 2021, there were no impairments or observable price changes.

-Also included in other assets at December 31, 2021 and 2020, are deferred financing costs of \$327,627 and \$173,247, respectively.
-See Note 12 for long-term debt instruments.
+Also included in other assets at December 31, 2022 and 2021, are deferred financing costs of \$369,077 and \$327,627, respectively.
+See Note 9 for USDA construction loan and USDA guaranteed loan.